|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 But the modern Jewish religious leaders believe Esau is an offshoot of the Roman Church.
 Some of Esaus migrations can be traced to Rome.
 In the First Century, King Herod was installed by Rome.
 He was an Edomite or descendant of Esau.
 Because of the anti-Semitism of the Church, its identity with Esau has stuck.

 One of the prophets of the Bible also was an Edomite.
 Obadiah has quite specific warnings for his fellow descendants of Esau in the future.
 He wrote that at the time when Jacob would reclaim his inheritances, that land would be occupied by the House of Esau.
-Obadiah makes specific mention of the territories belonging to the House of Joseph, the northern two-thirds of the Palestinian state proposed by both Bush administrations and the Clinton and Obama administrations in Judea-Samaria (the West Bank).
+Obadiah makes specific mention of the territories belonging to the House of Joseph, the northern two-thirds of the Palestinian state proposed by the Bush Administration in Judea-Samaria (the West Bank).

 The conflict between Esau and Jacob is also written into the religious fabric of both families.
 Esau, along with the descendants of Ishmael who are of a similar anti-Israel lom, would gravitate toward Islam.
 Amazingly this is foretold or alluded to in the Torah of Moses, which defines the religious ideology of Israel.

-After the LORD had Moses read a litany of blessings and curses that would follow Israel into their Promised Land and their entire history, (depending on whether they observed or did not observe the covenant at Sinai), Moses renewed the Covenant in the hearing of those who survived the 40 years in the Wilderness:
+After the LORD had Moses read a litany of blessings and curses that would follow Israel into their Promised Land, (depending on whether they observed or did not observe the covenant at Sinai), Moses renewed the Covenant in the hearing of those who survived the 40 years in the Wilderness:

 On the heels of the pronouncement of the blessings and the curses, ALLAH appears here as an agent or attribute of Judgment of the LORD to enforce the curses Israel would bring on itself by failing to observe the Covenant.
 This is consistent with the interpretation of the earlier prophecy to Rebecca by the sages of Torah that Israel stands only by the Torah and is cursed according to an ancient oath, if she is not a nation of Torah.
 That curse causes Esau to rise in ascendancy over Jacob.